Table of Contents

 We are all in the continuum of evolution

 In Contre la Mentaphobie (Against Mentaphobia), David Chauvet shows how this denial of consciousness in animals serves as an excuse for exploiting animals without feeling guilty about the serious abuses we commit toward them.
 The same excuse has been put in play with people too.
-“If we were to recognize that the animals are not fundamentally different from us, it would force us to forbid treating them like instruments, utensils, purely serving our interests”
+“If we were to recognize that the animals are not fundamentally different from us, it would force us to forbid treating them as instruments, utensils, purely serving our interests”

 The Cambridge Declaration on Consciousness, states: “The absence of a neocortex does not appear to preclude an organism from experiencing affective states.
 Convergent evidence indicates that non-human animals have the neuroanatomical, neurochemical, and neurophysiological substrates of conscious states along with the capacity to exhibit intentional behaviors.
 Consequently, the weight of evidence indicates that humans are not unique in possessing the neurological substrates that generate consciousness.
 Non-human animals, including all mammals and birds, and many other creatures, including octopuses, also possess these neurological substrates.”